simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 }
 ```

 We could take it even further and remove the passwords when there is no first name filled in.
 We could use an `*ngIf` directive for that and YES!
 Angular will automatically remove and recreate a `FormGroup` with 2 `FormControls` for us.
-The only thing that we need to do is this:
+The only thing that we need to do is add a `showPasswords` property in our ViewModel and calculate it there:

 ```typescript
 @Component({